casnofiydevFE2/fastmenuloader/README.md

 Conveniently load the cmpack (client) menu.

 # How to use?

+# install
-pojav's no json Control map files. sorry!
+no here pojav's json Control map files. sorry!

 # Supported apps and devices and Minecraft version
 app:pojavLauncher

 OS:Android/iOS (I've never used an iPhone)

-Minecraft version: 2 version (very safe)
+Minecraft version: 1.8.8 & 1.8.9 (very safe)